 U.S. District Court Judge Loretta Praska approved the settlement today in Manhattan, according to a Bloomberg report.
 The settlement was reached in August.

-Goldman Sachs was sued in 2008 by several pension funds, which claimed the bank had given them inaccurate information about the quality of home loan
+Goldman Sachs was sued in 2008 by several pension funds, which claimed the bank had given them inaccurate information about the quality of home loans

 This isn’t the first time Goldman has had to pay for shoddy securities.
 In 2014, the bank agreed to buy back nearly $3.2 billion in mortgage-backed securities from Fannie Mae and Freddie Mac in order to settle a suit filed by the Federal Housing Finance Agency, Bloomberg reported.